-If you are confronted with a disruptive individual who does not respond to reasonable requests to modify his/her behaviour, please notify the School immediately by phone at 416-978-2400 or by email at learn@utoronto.ca.
-You can also visit the School at 158 St. George Street.
+If you are confronted with a disruptive individual who does not respond to reasonable requests to modify his/her behaviour, please notify the SCS immediately by phone at 416-978-2400 or by email at learn@utoronto.ca.

 In an extreme case or in the evening or on weekends, when the School cannot be easily reached, you should contact U of T Police.
-Please consult the safety contact information on page 26 of this handbook.